Foundation Year Programs in the Netherlands

 There are several ways to do a foundation year — each with different costs, structures, and outcomes.

-University-run preparatory programmes
+University-run foundation programmes

 Example: VASVU at VU Amsterdam